The IT department creates and maintains electronic accounts that allow people to access college systems and do college work.

 Not every account will have access to all services.
 Access is based on role and the requirements of that role, such as student, faculty, staff, or special non-employee.

-- Amherst Students: All Amherst students receive an account upon matriculation.
+- Amherst Students: Upon matriculation, a student's applicant account (see below) is converted into a student account, complete with an email mailbox.
 Students studying abroad continue to have active accounts.
 Students who withdraw permanently from the College will have their account deleted at the end of their last semester.

 - Alumni: Alumni retain their student accounts throughout their lives so that they can continue to log into the Amherst website.